joelclermont/kendo-docs/api/framework/kendo.md

 Model View ViewModel ([MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel)) is a design pattern which helps developers separate the Model from the View.
 The View-Model part of MVVM is responsible for exposing the data objects from the Model in such a way that those objects are easily consumed in the View.

+> **Important:** Kendo UI Mobile is not included in the default list of initialized namespaces.
+You can initialize it explicitly by running _kendo.bind(element, viewModel, kendo.mobile.ui);_

 #### Example
      <!-- View -->
      <div id="view">